LAST UPDATED: 5 June 2018

 Dairy breeds of cattle will usually grow horns and in the jostling involved during the herding process for twice a day milking, they may injure other cows.
 Therefore, heifer (female) calves being raised to enter the milking herd will usually undergo 'disbudding' at an early age (less than 6 months of age).
 This is usually done by applying heat cauterization to the horn buds, or by using a knife or scoop tool to remove all the horn growth tissues in the horn bud.
 Currently this painful procedure is done without analgesia or sedation (though pain relief regimes have been developed for this procedure).

 If dairy calves are not 'disbudded', older dairy cattle may be 'dehorned'—a painful and distressing procedure that also carries a higher risk of infection and even blowfly infestation in some regions.
 The Code of Practice recommends dehorning without analgesia should not occur in cattle over 6 months of age—but this routinely occurs (in the beef industry and to some extent in the dairy industry).
-Researchers have shown that dehorning adult cattle has 'severe adverse effects on welfare'.
 Pain relief is not routinely used because it would add to costs and time to conduct the procedure.

 Consuming adequate amounts of calcium is essential to maintaining strong and healthy bones.
 Through clever marketing, the dairy industry has convinced many of us that only by consuming lots of dairy products can we maintain healthy bones.
 Nutritionally speaking, this is not correct.